oracle/truffleruby/doc/user/compatibility.md

 `-X` is an undocumented synonym for `-C` and we (and other alternative implementations of Ruby) have repurposed it for extended options.
-We warn if your `-X` options looks like it was actually intended to be as in MRI.
+We warn if your `-X` options look like they are actually intended to be as in MRI.

 Programs passed in `-e` arguments with magic-comments must have an encoding that is UTF-8 or a subset of UTF-8, as the JVM has already decoded arguments by the